Retirement 101: How to Start Saving for Retirement

 Smart Tip:

-If you invested the 2023 401(k) contribution of $22,500 today into the S&P 500 and contributed that amount every year for 35 years, based on an 8% annualized rate of return, your retirement investments would be worth over $4,200,000.
+If you invested the $23,000, the 2024 401(k) contribution limit, today in the S&P 500 and contributed that amount every year for 35 years, based on an 8% annualized rate of return, your retirement investments would be worth over $3,900,000.

 Depending on how much you already have saved for retirement, you can calibrate your approach to saving.
 Those serious about investing early for a great retirement should focus on investing 10%-35% of your income toward retirement.
-Additionally, you should take advantage of any employer-sponsored 401(k) matching contributions (more on this later)
+Additionally, you should take advantage of any employer-sponsored 401(k) matching contributions (more on this later).

-Select Your Retirement Account
+Choose a Retirement Account

 Here is a list of typical retirement accounts and their contribution limits:

 Take advantage of any free matching contributions through an employer-sponsored plan.
-According to recent Vanguard data, approximately 80% of employee-elective deferral programs require participants to save between 4-7% of their pay to receive the maximum employer-matching contribution [1].
-Luckily, over 50% of companies also allow for automatic vesting of your employer-matching contributions.
-This means you automatically accrue the benefits of those funds in your 401(k) if you choose to leave the company.
+According to recent Vanguard data, approximately 80% of employee-elective deferral programs require participants to save between 4% and 7% of their pay to receive the maximum employer-matching contribution [1].

-Read More -> Should You Max Out Your 401(k) Contributions?
+Read More: Should You Max Out Your 401(k) Contributions?

 For example, some companies offer 4% or more of your salary in matching contributions (up to a predetermined cap).
-An employee who earns $100,000 may save $22,500, with the employer adding an extra $4,000 of matching free contributions for a total 401(k) savings of $26,500.
+An employee who earns $100,000 may save $23,000, with the employer adding an extra $4,000 of matching free contributions for a total 401(k) savings of $27,000.

-Choose an Online Brokerage Account
+Select an Online Brokerage Account

 Now that you have decided to begin saving for retirement and determined how much money you want to save, it is time to decide which online brokerage to choose.